 Plus, it’s hard to overcome cravings because your body is telling you to eat more sugar and carbs to get your energy back up!
 This is why willpower is actually such a small factor when it comes to cravings.

 In comparison, starting your day with a breakfast that has protein and healthy fats and minimal sugar, like eggs with some spinach and avocado, or a low sugar smoothie with a scoop of protein powder and hemp seeds, will do a much better job at balancing your blood sugar levels and therefore giving you more consistent energy.
+Everyone's a little different - for you this might mean still having your toast, but also having eggs or a tofu scramble with it.

 Knowing what you’re going to eat for breakfast ahead of time and, even better, having something made or easy to put together, will ensure that you don’t reach for something convenient and sugary when your hunger kicks in.